homezloco/Pycommerce/ImplementationPlan.md

   - price: Price at time of order
   - name: Product name at time of order (for historical accuracy)
   - sku: Product SKU at time of order
+  - cost_price: Cost of the item (for profit calculation)
+  - is_material: Boolean flag indicating if the item is a material
+  - is_labor: Boolean flag indicating if the item is labor
+  - hours: Number of labor hours if applicable
+  - labor_rate: Hourly rate for labor if applicable

+- **estimate**: Project estimates with cost tracking
+  - id (UUID): Primary identifier
+  - tenant_id: Foreign key to tenant
+  - customer_name: Name of the customer
+  - customer_email: Email of the customer
+  - status: Estimate status (draft, sent, approved, etc.)
+  - total: Total amount of the estimate
+  - created_at: Creation timestamp
+  - updated_at: Last update timestamp
+  - notes: Internal notes about the estimate
+  - materials_cost: Total cost of materials
+  - labor_cost: Total cost of labor
+  - profit: Calculated profit
+  - profit_margin: Percentage profit margin

 #### Media Management
 - **media**: Uploaded files and images